SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/08-Homework.md

 [hints]
 [hint]

-Calculate the price for the landscaping of the whole yard and store it in a variable: let total =  input * 7.61
+Calculate the price for the landscaping of the whole yard and store it in a variable.

 [/hint]

 [hint]

-Calculate the discount and store the result in a variable: let discount = total * 0.18
+Calculate the discount and store the result in a variable.

 [/hint]

 [hint]

-Subtract the discount from the total price: total -= discount
+Subtract the discount from the total price.

 [/hint]
 [hint]